richtastic/ff/src/3DR/wiki/app.md

 		- indirect measurement of average: sample distance / plane extent
 	- (max sample radius / (avg or) maximum plane sample distance)

+- show curvature circle at various points on curve...

+CURVATURE: HOW MANY NEIGHBORS TO USE:
+	- want to use as few points as possible:
+		- surface error is spread over all points -> [more points increases error around point of interest]
+		- less processing overall
+	- # of neighbors will be similar to neighbor [reduce search range]

 - maybe all the SVD solutions need to be converted to A^-1 * b = 0 ...